johnsonfash/simple-php-framework/README.md

 Samples have been prepared to give you a good understanding how this works.

-## 8\. graphql types folder
+## 8\.
+The `graphql/types` folder

-The types folder is where you define your api schema, make minute input validations and return schema. a sample looks like below
+The graphql types folder is where you define your api schema, make minute input validations and return schema.
+A sample is show below.

-By default, every type constant must match a controller function to execute.
-So every type must go along with a function that execute them.
+By default, the variable name of every type constant must match the name of a controller function to execute.
+Which means every type must go along with a class function that execute them, examples are given in the `controllers` and `graphql/types` folders respectively.

-**NOTE:** Make sure your type constants are unique for its request.
+**NOTE:** Make sure the variable name of type constants are unique, else, an error.

-You can setup [constraints](https://www.w3schools.com/sql/sql_constraints.asp#:~:text=Constraints%20are%20used%20to%20limit,column%20level%20or%20table%20level.) on the database to make this nested queries even better.
+You can also setup [constraints](https://www.w3schools.com/sql/sql_constraints.asp#:~:text=Constraints%20are%20used%20to%20limit,column%20level%20or%20table%20level.) on the database to make this nested queries even better.

 ```php
 <?php